25 of the Best Oncologists Near Me in Pittsburgh, PA

 UPMC Hillman Cancer Center

-Roby A. Thomas, MD, is a medical oncologist and hematologist at UPMC Hillman Cancer Center.
-Dr. Thomas is trained in the management of all cancers and blood disorders with a focus in genitourinary and gastrointestinal malignancies.
-Dr. Thomas is highly rated in 22 conditions, according to our data.
-His top areas of expertise are Prostate Cancer, Primitive Neuroectodermal Tumor (PNET), Posterior Fossa Tumor, Gamma Knife Radiosurgery, and Endoscopy.
+Daniel P. Petro, MD, is a medical oncologist and hematologist at Hillman Cancer Center.
+He treats all cancer types, and has a special interest in a multidisciplinary approach to thoracic malignancies.
+Dr. Petro is also heavily involved in the research of Phase I trials.
+Dr. Petro is highly rated in 18 conditions, according to our data.
+His top areas of expertise are Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), Pleuropulmonary Blastoma, Gamma Knife Radiosurgery, and Awake Craniotomy.

 UPMC Hillman Cancer Center